creer-pro/blaze/README.md

 In every side of the HTML code, Tailwind classes might be separated into two parts using the bar character `|`.
 This is done to ease up the customization of responsive styles.

 The character itself doesn't effect the styles in any way and it's for the purpose of having a clean code only.

+## Using Blaze in production

+Feel free to use the code in your projects in any way.
+In return we just ask to be mentioned or supported in any way you can.

 ## Contact Me